elastos/Elastos.Developer.Website/content/services/did_sidechain/_index.md

 model, the Elastos Foundation has joined the Decentralized Identity Foundation (DIF) and dedicated significant resources to ensure that its DID services follow the W3C Decentralized Identifier (DID) specification.

+{{< spacer 1 >}}

+#### Elastos DID Specification: <b><a href="https://github.com/elastos/Elastos.DID.Method" target="_blank" onclick="event.stopPropagation();">https://github.com/elastos/Elastos.DID.Method</a></b>

+This is the v0.2 Elastos DID specification that conforms to the W3C DID Specification.
+It is published and maintained by the Elastos Foundation.
+Its aim is to explain the general data model and format of Elastos DID, as well as related operations.
+In the future, Elastos Foundation will continue to upgrade this document so that it reflects the latest state of development of the Elastos DID technology.

 ### Learn How It's Used

 Typically you can imagine DID applications across various blockchains would be able to use DIDs to communicate identity